GeraldRyan/Conways-Game-of-Life/README.md

 ## Description

-This is a python implementation of Conway's Game of Life on the web!
+This is a JS implementation of Conway's Game of Life on the web!

 ## Installation